uvarc/rc-website/content/form/storage.md

     <div class="col form-item form-type-textarea form-group">
       <label class="control-label" for="shared-space-name">Shared Space Name <span class="form-required" title="This field is required.">*</span></label>
       <input required="required" class="form-control form-text required" type="text" id="shared-space-name" name="shared-space-name" value="" size="40" maxlength="40" style="width:14rem;font-family:courier;" />
       <p class=tiny>This will be the name of your storage space on the file system.
-The name may not contain spaces and it can, but does not necesarily need to be the same as the associated Grouper group. <strong>If you are modifying an existing storage share, please ensure this name matches exactly how it is visible on the file system.</strong></p>
+The name may not contain spaces and it can, but does not necesarily need to be the same as the associated Grouper group. <strong>If you are modifying an existing storage space, please ensure this name matches exactly how it is listed on the file system.</strong></p>
     </div>
     {{% group_creation_tip %}}
   </div>